 Who we are: ACTS Officebearers

 The principal officebearer of ACTS is the Convener of the Trustee Body and Members' Meeting.
 This post is held for two years, in turn, by a member of: the Church of Scotland, the Roman Catholic Church, Scottish Episcopal Church and a representative elected by the other member churches.
-The current Convener is Rev John Butterfield, from the Methodist Church in Scotland, who took up post in June 2015.
+The current Convener is Mgr Philip Kerr, from the Roman Catholic Church, who took up post in June 2017.

 In addition to the Convener there is a Vice Convener, who also serves for a two year period.
-Currently the Vice Convener is Sr Elizabeth Moran from the Roman Catholic Church.
+Currently the Vice Convener is Rev Dr Grant Barclay from the Church of Scotland.